CloudBindle/provision_bindle/README.md

 ## Creating a new release

 It is possible to create a new release of architecture-setup from here using the script `create_release.sh`.
-You will first need to install the additional package `jq`:
+Please ensure that you have bash 4.* to execute this script.
+You will need to install the additional package `jq`:

     sudo apt-get install jq